Cross-Racial Dialogue Group

 Our ongoing group will build our capacity to transform personal, professional and institutional practice by first working on behalf of our own racial integrity.
 Participants will engage in self-reflection, body-based practices, and facilitated cross-racial dialogue; they will leave with expanded personal capacity and concrete tools for engaging in meaningful cross-racial community spaces in their own institutions.

-This program is intended for white folks, Asian folks, Black folks, Indigenous folks, Latinx folks, and mixed folks of varied comfort with cross-racial dialogue, and will be a LGBTQ+ affirming space.
+This program is intended for white folks, Middle Eastern/North African, Asian folks, Black folks, Indigenous folks, Latinx folks, and mixed folks of varied comfort with cross-racial dialogue, and will be a LGBTQ+ affirming space.

 This program is NOT designed to “teach you what to do”, “help you get it right”, or serve as a space for “taking in others’ stories”.
 Intellectual engagement, emotional investment, interpersonal risk-taking and learning to soothe your own body are necessary to transform the ways in which you engage in the world.